brucexi999/UBC-CPEN-311/Lab 5/README.md

 ### Task 3: Custom instructions

 *A fairly easy task, instead of doing multiplication in software that used the all-purpose logic blocks inside the CPU, I simply modified the Nios II processor, adding an extra custom logic block inside the CPU (called custom instructions) to handle a specific task, in this case, multiplication.
 Because this logic block was designed for a sole duty, it was about 10 times faster compared to the general software method.
 Why?
-To do computing using the CPU, you need to move numbers around registers which costs more cycles than aplication-specific harware.*
+To do computing using the CPU, you need to move numbers around registers which costs more cycles than application-specific harware.*

 In this Task, you will implement a custom instruction, integrate it in the Nios II processor core, and measure the performance impact.